 - For smooth queso: combine all ingredients in a high speed blender and blend until completely smooth.
 For chunky queso: combine all ingredients except salsa in a high speed blender and blend until completely smooth.

 - Pour mixture into a small sauce pan.
 If making chunky queso, add the salsa now.
-Stirring frequently, cook over medium heat 3 to 5 minutes or until the queso has thickened.
+Whisking frequently, cook over medium heat 3 to 5 minutes or until piping hot and thickened.
 Taste and add more salsa if desired.
-Serve immediately.
+Serve warm.

 Notes